one-among-us/data/people/shihai4h/page.en.md

 > Happiness would turn into sadness; people come and go.
 > In the end it's like a dream, everything turns to void.
 > Maybe it's not worth it in the first place.
+>
+> from Chapter 1, The Dream of Red Mansion(Jia-Xu Version), Translated by *One Among Us Member* with the help of Li'an

 She thought lots and lots and waited for a juncture.
 > The worm is in man’s heart.
 That is where it must be sought.
 One must follow and understand this fatal game that leads from lucidity in the face of experience to flight from light.